timklapdor/csulx/_pages/mixer.md

         </div>
         <div class="col" title="Flexible &amp; Adaptive Learning">
         <h4>Learner orientated </h4>
         <p>Active use of analytics, communication, discussions and student feedback to support student learning in real-time and in targeted ways.
 Evidence-based interventions and feedback is provided and designed to increase the likelihood of learner success.
 Personalised learning opportunities can be presented through assessment tasks that allow students to draw on personal and professional interests or expertise.
-The adaptive release of materials based on student performance can fill gaps in students knowledge and understanding or offer students extension opportunities.</p>
+The adaptive release of materials based on student performance can fill gaps in students' knowledge and understanding or offer students extension opportunities.</p>
         </div>
         <div class="col" title="Interactive Resources">
         <h4>Resources as a platform for engagement</h4>